jyrkioraskari/TabularRDM/README.md

-# TabulatRDM
+# TabularRDM

-TabulatRDM is a React Flow application for building a small tabular research data workflow.
+TabularRDM is a React Flow application for building a small tabular research data workflow.
 Users can load spreadsheet data, preview columns, describe those columns, create RDF metadata, inspect RDF in a store, and export an RO-Crate ZIP.